glowinthedark/js-media-browser/README.md

 #### Features:

-* displaying PDF and HTML content with associated audio/video files
+* displaying PDF, HTML, Markdown content with associated audio/video files
 * adjustable playback speed for media files
 * resizable navigation and content panels
 * markdown rendering for `.md` files
 * syntax highlighting for source code files
+* automatic detection and loading of WebVTT subtitles for video files

 Example: if a folder contains a PDF file named `lesson-01.pdf` and a video file named `lesson-01.mp4`, then clicking the PDF file will display it in the content panel while the video will start playing in the media panel above.